JacobWhetham/Hangman_with_NLTK/README.md

 * Python 3.8.
 * nltk.
 * random.
-* The NLTK library will automatically download the respective "Word" and "WordNet" files used in the program.
+* The NLTK library will automatically download the respective "WordNet" files used in the program.